foundriesio/docs/source/reference/zephyr-zmp.rst

 Flash an Application to a Device: ``zmp flash``
 -----------------------------------------------

-After building an application and mcuboot binary with :ref:`zmp build
+After building an application and MCUboot binary with :ref:`zmp build
 <ref-zephyr-zmp-build>`, the ``zmp flash`` command can be used to
 flash it to a board, usually via USB.

-The ``zmp flash`` command relies on Zephyr's build system to choose a flashing utility, and run it with the correct arguments to flash mcuboot and the application binary to an attached board.
+The ``zmp flash`` command relies on Zephyr's build system to choose a flashing utility, and run it with the correct arguments to flash MCUboot and the application binary to an attached board.

 If you experience errors using this command, make sure you can flash your board using Zephyr's CMake build system's ``flash`` target as